 Stay the night, if you dare at these haunted getaways.

-Descend into fear as you take on the Sandusky County Dungeon Tours– a nighttime adventure that uses technology to track the spirit world at the 1840’s Dungeon and Gallows Exhibition Hall.
+Descend into fear as you take on the Sandusky County Dungeon Tours– an adventure that takes you into spirit world of the 1840's Dungeon and Gallows Exhibition Hall.

 Listen to stories of the past at Fort Meigs in Perrysburg, where ghosts of dead soldiers will rise with the tales of years-gone-by during a frightfully fun stroll through the grounds.
-Or chase your fears at Camp Chase in Columbus, the site of a former Confederate prison and two-acre cemetery.
-A hotbed of ghostly sightings, it serves as the final resting place for more than 2,000 soldiers.
+Or chase your fears at Camp Chase in Columbus, the site of a former Confederate prison and two-acre cemetery that's a hotbed of ghostly sightings.

 Be grave at these Ohio cemeteries.

 Time travel to the 19th century western town.
-But beware, there’s more lurking at "Terror Town" then what meets the eye.
+But beware, there's more lurking at "Terror Town" than what meets the eye.

-Get witchy and learn about Ohio’s only witch trial (in 1805).
+Get witchy and learn about Ohio's only witch trial (1805).
 For more witchcraft, check out the Buckland Museum of Witchcraft & Magick in Cleveland.
-Or shop for all your witchy needs at spots like WitchLab in Columbus, Brewing Intuition in Hilliard and Diamyn’s Crystal Bar in Cincinnati.
+Or shop for all your witchy needs at spots like WitchLab in Columbus, Brewing Intuition in Hilliard, Lake Witch in Lakeside, Coven in Cleveland and Diamyn's Crystal Bar in Cincinnati.

-Search for Bigfoot in one of Ohio’s State Parks – click here for inspiration.
+Search for Bigfoot in one of Ohio's State Parks.